ImperialOctopus/worlds-to-follow/docs/02-skills/01-hand/06-energetics.md

 Trade your life for power.

 Turn blood into power, and power into fire.
 Wield the most mana-thirsty spells, and resist them.
+The light that burns twice as bright burns half as long — and you have burned so very very brightly.

 Those skilled in Energetics: